jinnycho/jinnycho-blog/src/writings/hobbies/woodworking/powertools101.md

 ## 1. Milling Lumber
-People like to mill lumber because it's cheaper and gives them more control over the material.
-One pro tip was **chalk** was so good in this process.
-It was better than a pencil because it's easier to erase and simply nicer.
+People like to mill rough lumber because it's cheaper and gives them more control over the material.
+One pro tip from Steve was to use a **chalk** in this process.
+It was better than a pencil because it's easier to erase and simply nicer to use.

 ### 1.1 Miter Saw
 We used it to cut a large piece of wood into smaller pieces.
 This is ideal for cross-cutting, which means cutting the wood against the grain direction.
+This is relatively rough cut so it shouldn't have to be very accurate.

+<span style="color:blue">Some Tips</span>
+- Do not use the miter saw to cut small pieces.
+- We need to position ourselves to the left of the miter saw, and we'll use the board on the left.
+- If the lumber is not completely flat, make sure the bow is correct so it doesn't wobble.
+- The hand should be on the machine.

 ### 1.2 Jointer

 ![Powertool 3 alt ><](https://github.com/jinnycho/jinnycho.github.io/blob/main/src/assets/photos/powertool3.png?raw=true)

+It is a specialized tool that can create smooth, straight edges and flat surfaces in woodworking projects.

+<span style="color:blue">Some Tips</span>
+- Adjust the depth correctly; you don't want to cut too deep.
+It's better to make multiple shallow cuts instead (about 3 times).
+- Double check the red part is working properly.
+It has to work.
+- Use 2 pushsticks!
+- Turn on the dust collector.

 ### 1.3 Thicknesser